henrikdepresno/Chess/README.md

 # Chess
-A Chess game in Java implementing Effective Java practices by Joshua Bloch and the System Architecture and Design by Amir Afghani (credit).
+A Chess game in Java implementing Effective Java practices by Joshua Bloch, following the System Architecture and Design by Amir Afghani.

 Currently building this to improve systems design and patterns, OOP architecture, efficient coding techinques, and clean code.